ckaestne/seaibib/README.md

 > Another excellent interview study on fairness practice, showing current practices but also wants and aspirations.
 Strong focus on embedding practices into processes and establishing clear responsibilities; also discusses the role of activists in an organization.
 Based on 26 interviews in 19 organizations.

-## Software Architecture and Design
+## 6. Software Architecture and Design

+*Design of machine-learning pipelines, and more importantly design of systems that use machine learning components.
+How does one integrate such a component in the rest of the system?
+For example, how to design the system anticipating that the model will make wrong predictions eventually?*

 Lakshmanan, Valliappa, Sara Robinson, and Michael Munn. *Machine learning design patterns*.
 O'Reilly Media, 2020.